I, Assassin: Releases

 I, Assassin was originally released on vinyl album and cassette in 1982.
-It was eventually released on CD in 1993, as a double CD packaged with Numan's 1980 album Telekon (Beggars Banquet had reissued all eight of Numan's studio albums that were released on the label, including the two Tubeway Army albums, as double CD sets).
+It was released on CD in 1993, as a double CD packaged with Numan's 1980 album Telekon (Beggars Banquet had reissued all eight of Numan's studio albums that were released on the label, including the two Tubeway Army albums, as double CD sets).
 I, Assassin was released on CD by itself in 2002.
 Both CD releases contain seven bonus tracks.